Get started

 Evaluated against enterprise-specific requirements: voice quality, latency, compliance, deployment flexibility, pronunciation control, and cost per minute at scale.

-Best for: Enterprise voice agent deployments where #1 voice quality, sub-200ms latency, full compliance, and lowest per-minute cost need to work together at thousands of concurrent calls.
+Best for: Enterprise voice agent deployments where #1-ranked realtime voice quality, model-agnostic LLM routing, and full compliance need to work together at scale.

 Pros:

-- On-premise deployment on H100/B200 infrastructure with zero latency penalty.
+• On-premise deployment on customer infrastructure.
 EU and India data residency options

-- Inworld Speech-to-Speech API for orchestrating the full voice agent pipeline: speech input, LLM reasoning, and voice output through a single API call with native turn-taking and interruption handling.
-Model-agnostic LLM integration (OpenAI, Anthropic, Google, Mistral) through a unified interface.
-For complex agentic workflows, the platform's orchestration layer supports tool calling, structured outputs, failover management, and integrated observability.
-The orchestration layer is free; developers pay only for model consumption
+• Inworld Realtime API for orchestrating the full voice agent pipeline: speech input, LLM reasoning, and voice output through a single API call with native turn-taking and interruption handling.
+Model-agnostic LLM integration across 200+ LLMs (OpenAI, Anthropic, Google, Mistral, Meta, DeepSeek, xAI) through a unified interface, plus 1P Inworld-hosted optimized open-source models with sub-second TTFT.
+For complex agentic workflows, Router supports tool calling, structured outputs, failover management, and integrated observability

 Cons: